 Versatility in taste

-The taste of any kind of pre-workout drink can be off-putting to some people.
+The taste of any pre-workout drink can be off-putting to some people.

 The benefit of coffee is that it is adaptable.
 It is possible to use sweeteners and milk in coffee.
 You can change the flavor and sweetness of coffee effortlessly, something you cannot do with pre-made powders or drinks.

-Also, unlike pre-made powders or drinks, coffee can be adapted for any kind of allergy or dietary requirement.
+Also, unlike pre-made powders or drinks, coffee can be adapted for any allergy or dietary requirement.